-Boat Anchor Buying Guide
+Boat Anchor Shopping Guide

 As stated at the outset of this article, a boat anchor is quite an essential item that you need onboard of your boat if you have it in mind to leave it on the water.
-These boat anchors come in varying sizes and types, but when it comes to choosing the boat anchor that is ideal for you, you will have to consider the size of your boat and the bottom condition.
+These boat anchors come in variety of sizes and types, but when it comes to choosing the boat anchor that is ideal for you, you will have to consider the size of your boat and the bottom condition.
 Below are some important features that you will need to consider when trying to purchase a boat anchor.

 Bottom Conditions for Anchors

 Boat anchors need to have a sufficient level of resistance in the seabed to be able to accommodate the various environmental factors that act on the boat, factors that include the waves and the wind.
-And the ability of a boat anchor to be resistant to these factors is highly dependent on its ability to function and penetrate the seabed segment for optimal stability.
+And the ability of a boat anchor to be resistant to these factors is highly dependent on its ability to function and penetrate the seabed segment for complete stability.

 In most of the anchor tests, there always is an obvious factor, and that is, choosing an anchor depends largely on the design of the anchor.
 Below are some conventional bottom conditions and their appropriate anchor designs: